 Covert abuse can also apply to multiple types of relationships; it does not have to be a romantic partnership, nor does it have to be a parent-child relationship.
 Children can abuse parents, friends can abuse friends, supervisors can abuse colleagues—there may not be a specific relationship parameter that must be met for abusive behavior to qualify as such.
 Recognizing this may be an important part of seeking help, healing, and moving forward.

 Coming forward for help after domestic violence can be difficult due to the nature of covert abuse.
 It may even be difficult for those who have been abused in this manner to recognize that they have experienced abuse because abusers are often skilled at twisting scenarios and manipulating people.

 While it may seem as though this is largely the case with children who are abused by a parent, covert abuse can hide in many places.
 A manager who puts their employees down constantly, and tells them, “I hate having to be so hard on you, but I have to make sure you learn” could be a covert abuser.
-A family member who grips your arm too hard, or who holds you against your will, then denies doing so may be a covert abuser.
-Covert abuse is not only kept hidden or not acknowledged by the abuser; it is frequently also kept quiet or not acknowledged by the abused.
+A family who grips your arm too hard, or who holds you against your will, then denies doing so may be a covert abuser.
+Covert abuse may not only be kept hidden or not acknowledged by the abuser; it is frequently also kept quiet or not acknowledged by the survivor of the abuse.

 Common Signs Of Covert Abuse